truzo/tomango-2018/site/content/blog/brand-identity-important-business.md

 People like to be associated with “good” brands.
 Customers are more likely to refer you to others if they have a positive feeling about your brand.

-_In short_: A good brand sticks in customers’ minds
+_In short:_ A good brand sticks in customers’ minds

 ### Experience and reliability